'House of the Dragon' Episode 5 Recap

 A Queen's Hand

-You may recall, all the way back during the royal hunt in episode 3, being introduced to Larys Strong.
-He's got a crippled leg, so was chinwagging with the ladies of Westeros instead of testosterousing with the lords.
+You may recall, all the way back in episode 3, being introduced to Larys Strong.
 His father, Lyonel, is now Hand of the King.

 In any case, he reappears in the Godswood to comfort a saddened Queen Alicent.
 While she's praying to the Godswood Tree, he starts rhapsodizing about flowers -- so you know he's up to no good.